 It is particularly important for cats to have animal protein; their digestive system is highly specialized to breakdown a meat-based diet, and they can’t extract the nutrients they need from any other diet.

-So now we know that cats don’t need bread, but do cats eat bread?
-And should they be allowed a little if they seem partial to it?
+So now we know that cats don’t need bread, but can cats have bread if they seem partial to it?